On Additive Divisor Sums and minorants of divisor functions: Introduction and statement of results

-The asymptotic order of $D_{h,k,l}(x)$ is fairly well understood.
+The asymptotic order of $D_{h,k,{\ell}}(x)$ is fairly well understood.
 Regarding upper bounds, it follows from the general theorem of Nair and Tenenbaum \cite{NandT} that

-with uniformity in the $h$ aspect following from the work of Henriot \cite{Hen}---the paper of Ng and Thom \cite{NgT} discusses these matters in detail.
-However, when $k,l\geq 3$, it is notable that explicit bounds on the size of the constant implied in (\ref{boundsd}) have not yet appeared in the literature.
-Regarding lower bounds, the best general result in the literature is due to Ng and Thom \cite{NgT}, who showed that for $k,l\geq 3$ there is a $B_{k,l}>0$ such that for
+with uniformity in the $h$ aspect following from the work of Henriot \cite{Hen}---the paper of Ng and Thom cited above addresses these matters in detail.
+However, when $k,{\ell}\geq 3$, explicit bounds on the size of the constant implied in (\ref{boundsd}) have not yet appeared in the literature.
+Regarding lower bounds, the best general result in the literature is due to Ng and Thom \cite{NgT}, who showed that for $k,{\ell}\geq 3$ there is a $B_{k,{\ell}}>0$ such that for

 we have